moseskimc/3d-reconstruction/README.md

 ![Keypoints](output/Bicycle-perfect/keypts.png)

-After performing triangulation, we obtain:
+After performing triangulation, we obtain (note: the image below was a result of a rotation, your output might be different):

 ![Triangulation](output/Bicycle-perfect/tri.png)